Skip to main content

 first-party data

-Data that a company has collected themselves, as opposed to second-party data or third-party data.
+Data that a company has collected itself, as opposed to second-party data (partner data) or third-party data (data purchased in LiveRamp)

 household precision level